 - Record any visible scratches, lacerations, or bruising;

 - Determine if there is any readily apparent internal damage; and

 - Find evidence that an injury may manifest at some point in the future.

 It is important that you do not discuss the accident or your injury with anyone other than your physician and attorney.
 Anything you say can be used against you during future negotiations and litigation.
-Your attorney will handle all discussions concerning the case on your behalf.

-To determine how much you may be owed in compensation and to build the best case we can possibly present, your attorney will do a thorough investigation into your accident and injury, to show that you were hurt by another driver’s negligence.
+To determine how much you may be owed in compensation and to build the best case we can possibly present, your lawyer will do a thorough investigation into your accident and injury, to show that you were hurt by another driver’s negligence.
 This investigation can include: